fkenji/selenium-reveal/presentation.md

     * speed > completeness => results in 10 minutes
     * convince people to write more focused tests
     * if a test becomes flaky, 24 hours to fix it or it's deleted
     * test in the same language as the application codebase

+    //probably not important
         * tried testing use ruby + watir, but didn't get much traction.
         * switched to php webdriver
         * they create link ids to html elements that aren't rendered in production, used for tests "Tests don't become as fragile".

-Mobile app
----

-    * was a simple web ui view
-        * swtiched to a pure native app, adopting mobile-first.
-Each team is responsible for creating a  mobile version of their feature

-Selenium Grid
----
-    * Vagrant

-    * Wifi was a problem

-    * Graylog

 Groupon
 ---

     * "Stability is a journey, not a destination"

+Tips:

     * Tips 'n' tricks
         - evaluate_script("jQuery.active") == 0
         - evaluate_script('$(":animated").length()') == 0

+    * ie tips
+        sessao
+        mover o mouse na janela durante execucao

+1)

     * fast feedback loop
         -> Fight to get build to 10 mins
         -> rspec / cucumber early failure notification (on test fail, email it and devs can look it before the build actually finishes)

+    * Speed up tests
+        * does it have to be selenium (unit tests JS!)
+            * they have around 4000 javascript unit tests
+        * Can it be headless?
+        * Can you run jasmine instead?

+2)
     * Flakey detector
         -> If a test was changed, run it 5kx times in 10 mins, in random order

+3)
     * Fix environment problems
         -> tests get blamed if environment is at fault -> Stardardize test boxes
             - Chef, puppet
             - Same capacity

-    * Speed up tests
-        * does it have to be selenium (unit tests JS!)
-            * they have around 4000 javascript unit tests
-        * Can it be headless?
-        * Can you run jasmine instead?

     * Black hole proxy
         * em-proxy, capture external requests to return 200 OK (twitter/facebook,yahoo would ramdomly slow tests)